lwoggardner/ruby-mqtt-gems/README.md

 #### Processing Received Messages ####

-{MQTT::Core::Client::Subscription} includes `Enumerable` and so quacks like a ruby Array.
-The `#each` method iterates over `PUBLISH` messages as they arrive from the broker and until they are unsubscribed or disconnected.
+{MQTT::Core::Client::EnumerableSubscription#ach} iterates over matching `PUBLISH` messages as they arrive from the broker and until it is unsubscribed or the client is disconnected.

 Messages are deconstructed into topic, payload, and a keyword Hash of the other packet attributes.